|Stacey Shaw (#47914361)|

 PHOTO REQUESTORS: I enjoy helping families by completing photo requests.
 Help me to help you.
 Please take the time to contact the cemetery to get the detailed burial info (Section, Block, Lot, or however it's marked) prior to submitting your request.
 Whether or not they have a headstone is also extremely helpful.

 I love this site but this is one point I find very frustrating.
 The last few years I've been spending most of my time in Oakridge-Glen Oak cemetery in Hillside, IL.
-It currently has well over 50,000 burials and 300+ photo requests that contain no plot info for the photo volunteer.
+It currently has well over 50,000 burials and 400+ photo requests that contain no plot info for the photo volunteer.
 How do you expect someone to find and get a pic of your loved one when they don't know where to start looking?

 NOTE: Please don't assume that all cemeteries have a public database to look up the info.
 There are a lot that don't yet.
 Oakridge doesn't have one and the office staff is not helpful to photo volunteers.
 They only give info to family members.

 FAMILY INFO & BIO